drinkingChai/rga-angular-app/README.md

 ## To run
 1. Please run `npm install`
 2. Run `ng serve --open`
-3. If it doesn't open a browser automaticall:
+3. If it doesn't open a browser automatically:
-    1. open a browser window:
+    1. Open a browser window:
     2. Navigate to [http://localhost:4200](http://localhost:4200)

 ## Notes